 What are the benefits of this exercise?

-Creativity: It sparks your creativity, proven to reduce stress and boost mood.
+Creativity: It sparks your creativity, proven to reduce stress and boost your mood.

 Mindfulness: The act of acknowledging, writing, cutting, and rearranging encourages you to stay present and mindful.